janosrusiczki/rusiczki.net/_drafts/build-and-deploy-your-jekyll-site-with-travis.markdown

     $ travis encrypt DEPLOY_HOST=<deploy host> --add
     $ travis encrypt DEPLOY_USER=<deploy user> --add

-These will add some lines starting with `- secure` to the `env.global:` section of *.travis.yml*.
+These will add three lines starting with `- secure` to the `env.global:` section of *.travis.yml*.
 Add the following to the `before_deploy:` section of the same file:

     - echo $DEPLOY_HOST > ~/.ssh/known_hosts